jcottam/jcottam/README.md

-# Solutions Architect + Full‑Stack Dev
+# Solutions Architect + Full‑Stack Developer
-Hey, I'm John Ryan — I design and build intelligent systems that blend AI, solid engineering, and thoughtful design.

-Before diving deep into AI, I led integration engineering at Amazon and Sharethrough — scaling global ad-tech systems, reducing onboarding friction, and solving revenue-critical challenges.
-Being on the front lines with customers taught me how to design better integrations and streamline systems — leading to new developer tools, APIs, and process improvements that boosted reliability and efficiency.

-I build systems that help people move faster, think smarter, and scale their impact.
+I design and build software that helps teams move faster and scale smarter.

+At Amazon and Sharethrough, I led integration projects that kept global ad-tech systems running at scale while unlocking new revenue streams.
+Today, I focus on AI-driven tools and scalable systems that amplify how people work.
+I deliver systems that are technically sound, user-friendly, and strategically aligned.

 ### Tech Stack